GodwillB/gasm-framework/README.md

 # gasm-framework
-Gasm is a front-end boilerplate framework for creating component-based PHP based files.
+Gasm is a front-end boilerplate framework for creating component-based Hack based files.
+It was motivated by my coding philosophy that encourages engineers to constantly look for ways of improving the technology at hand.
 It comes ready configured with Popper.js, Jquery, Bootstrap and Font-Awesome 4.7.

 Hack is a programming language for the HipHop Virtual Machine (HHVM), created by Facebook as a dialect of PHP.
 The language implementation is open-source, licensed under the MIT License.